0x444454/mandel_CmodA7/README.md

 # FAQ

+### I did everything as you said, but get no valid signal on my display

+Make sure you twisted each of the 4 HDMI pairs together (i.e. P and N signals).
+Make it 0.5 to 1 twist per cm (1.25 to 2.5 twists per inch).

 ### Is my Cmod A7-15T supported ?

 I only have a Cmod A7-35T, but the 15T should work after decreasing the number of Mandel cores to 7.
 This is because the 15T has half the DSPs of the 35T.